Cityflo

-CityfloProduct Designer
+Product Designer

 What is Cityflo?

-• Information was disperse among multiple screens
+• Information was scattered across multiple screens instead of one clear view.

 Old booking flow